What is a cyberattack?

 DNS tunneling attacks have increased in recent years, in part because they are relatively simple to deploy.
 Tunneling toolkits and guides are even readily accessible online through mainstream sites like YouTube.

-An IoT attack is any cyberattack that targets an Internet of Things (IoT) device or network.
-Once compromised, the hacker can assume control of the device, steal data, or join a group of infected devices to create a botnet to launch DoS or DDoS attacks.
+An internet of things (IoT) attack is any cyberattack that targets an IoT device or network.
+Once compromised, the hacker can assume control of the device, steal data, or join a group of infected devices to create a botnet to launch DoS or DDoS attacks

-Given that the number of connected devices is expected to grow rapidly over the next several years, cybersecurity experts expect IoT infections to grow as well.
-Further, the deployment of 5G networks, which will further fuel the use of connected devices, may also lead to an uptick in attacks.
+Given that the number of connected devices is expected to grow rapidly, cybersecurity experts expect IoT infections to grow as well.
+Furthermore, the deployment of 5G networks, which will fuel the use of connected devices, may also lead to an uptick in attacks.

 Expert Tip